 - A. Utilization goal.
-The Administrator of OA has established a utilization goal of 7 percent for employment of qualified individuals with disabilities as apprentices for each major occupation group within which the sponsor has an apprenticeship program. - B. Purpose.
+The Administrator of OA has established a utilization goal of 7 percent for employment of qualified individuals with disabilities as apprentices for each major occupation group within which the sponsor has an apprenticeship program, consistent with federal law and the U.S. Constitution. - B. Purpose.
 The purpose of the utilization goal established in paragraph (A) of this section is to establish a benchmark against which the sponsor must measure the representation of individuals with disabilities in the sponsor's apprentice workforce by major occupation group.
 The goal serves as an equal opportunity objective that should be attainable by complying with all of the affirmative action requirements of this State Plan. - C. Periodic review of goal.
 The Administrator of OA will periodically review and update, as appropriate, the utilization goal established in paragraph (A) of this section.